antvis/AVA/CONTRIBUTING.md

 Must be one of the following:

+* chore: Changes to the build process or auxiliary tools and libraries such as documentation generation
+* docs: Documentation-only changes
 * feat: A new feature
 * fix: A bug fix
-* docs: Documentation-only changes
+* refactor: A code change that neither fixes a bug nor adds a feature
+* revert: Undo the changes made by a previously committed commit
 * style: Changes that do not affect the meaning of the code (white-space, formatting, missing semi-colons, etc)
-* refactor: A code change that neither fixes a bug nor adds a feature
-* perf: A code change that improves performance
 * test: Adding missing tests
-* chore: Changes to the build process or auxiliary tools and libraries such as documentation generation
-* deps: Updates about dependencies

 （2）scope

-The scope could be anything specifying place of the commit change.
+The scope of the modified file, i.e., the packages and modules involved.
+A single commit usually does not allow multiple packages to be involved, and the order in parentheses is based on the following array order.
+The specific scope is as follows:

+* global: Changes to the root directory
+* ava
+* ava/advisor
+* ava/ckb
+* ava/data
+* ava/insight
+* ava/ntv
+* ava-react
+* ava-react/ntv
+* ava-react/insight-card

 （3）subject